The elliptic Hall algebra and the equivariant K-theory of the Hilbert scheme of $\mathbb{A}^2$: Hecke operators

 \section{Hecke operators}

-This section is devoted to the action of the Hecke operators on the (positive part of the) elliptic Hall algebra $\U^{>}$.
+This section is devoted to the action of the Hecke operators on $\U^{>}$.
 The definition of the action of $\U^0$ on $\U^>$ is given in Section 6.1.
 In Proposition 6.2 this action is expressed in terms of the tensor product by the tautological bundle over $\Hin$.
 In Proposition 6.3 we prove that this action equips $\U^>$ with the structure of a torsion-free module over the $\Kb$-algebra of symmetric polynomials.
 This technical result will be used later, in Theorem 7.14, to compare the elliptic Hall algebra with the equivariant $K$-theory of the commuting variety.